Burhan7777/Scribble/Features.md

 29) Don't forget to save password of locked notes on the cloud: DONE
 30) Save note on back button also auto-save function(Main):
 31) Text formatting features(Main): DONE
-32) Buy App Bar should not be visible to users who bought app:
+32) Buy App Bar should not be visible to users who bought app: CANCELLED
 33) Export to PDF and other documents:
 34) Reminder for notes:
 35) Pomodoro for checkboxes:
-36) Change drop down menu in add note to text view like in edit note:
+36) Change drop down menu in add note to text view like in edit note: DONE
 37) Remove 30 days trial stuff(Main): DONE
 38) Delete Notebooks(Main):
 39) Why login dialog box on login screen:
+40) Can add notes in locked screen(Main):
+41) Can add notes in notebooks(Main):